Site Selection

 Cultural & social licensing

-Considering the site's social and cultural context, assess impacts on nearby residents and water users.
+Considering the site's social and cultural context is necessary to assess the impacts of a potential farm on nearby residents and water users.
 To gain public support and a "social license to operate," farmers must demonstrate minimal adverse effects on shared resources.
 Reducing nuisances, clearly marking boundaries, and building good neighbor relationships are essential.
 Engaging with the community and addressing concerns early can ease the permitting and farming process.

 Key Factors